Legislature(2021 - 2022)GRUENBERG 120

 ELISE SORUM-BIRK, Staff, Representative Andy Josephson, Alaska

-had an actuary report conducted on the previous version of the
+had an actuary report conducted on a previous iteration of the

-bill and estimated that the annual cost would be $3.5 million.
+legislation and estimated that the annual cost would be $3.5

-She noted that the cost would be less money paid toward the
+million.
+She noted that the cost would be less money paid

-unfunded liability.
-She expounded that under HB 55, a small
+toward the unfunded liability.
+She expounded that under HB 55,

-amount more would be paid directly towards the employee's plan
+a small amount more would be paid directly towards the

-conduct a new actuarial analysis for the current version of the
+division would conduct a new actuarial analysis for the current

-bill when it moves to the House Finance committee.
+version of the bill when it moves to the House Finance

 CHAIR KREISS-TOMKINS, as a Tier IV employee, asked if any of his